lnochili/azure-actions-imagebuilder/README.md

 ## az provider register -n Microsoft.Compute
 ## az provider register -n Microsoft.KeyVault
 ```

+#### Create storage account and blob in resource group.

+This will be used internally by the action to transfer the build artifacts to the storage account.

 ```bash
 # create storage account and blob in resource group
 subscriptionID=<INSERT YOUR SUBSCRIPTION ID HERE>